lcaballero/sql-parser/readme.md

 **Parses [Sqlite][Sqlite] Only**

-Based on the [Sqlite][Sqlite] and [Yamljs][Yamljs] thie library parse a YAML file in this format where there's a top level `scripts` array, and that scripts array contains objects with a `sql` property.
+Based on the [Sqlite][Sqlite] spec and [Yamljs][Yamljs] this, library parses a YAML file in the format below traversing a top level `scripts` array, where that scripts array contains objects with a `sql` property.
 The sql is parsed for variables using [sqlite-parser][sqlite-parser] library.

 ```YAML
 ---